PGY1 Residents

 University of Miami Leonard M. Miller School of Medicine

 Marie graduated from the Honors College at Florida International University with a major in Biological Science.
 She worked as an ER medical scribe and participated in medical missions to both Haiti and Nicaragua after college.
-In medical school, she was the treasurer of the Psychiatry Student Interest Group and the Vice President of NutriGardens, a program that educates children on healthy foods and nutrition; she also serves as a worship leader in her church.
+In medical school, she was the treasurer of the Psychiatry Student Interest Group and the Vice President of NutriGardens, a program that educates children on healthy foods and nutrition.
+She also served as a worship leader in her church.
 Marie’s research through the multi-center STOP-COVID collaboration focused on the effects of renal dysfunction on mortality in COVID patients.
 She has also conducted a project evaluating potential biomarkers in mild cognitive impairment.
-Marie’s interests are in addiction psychiatry, consultation-liaison psychiatry, community psychiatry and child and adolescent psychiatry.
+Marie’s interests are in consultation-liaison psychiatry, psychodynamic psychotherapy, interventional psychiatry, and the interface of technology and mental health treatment.

 Grace Ma, M.D.